puppetlabs/design-system/packages/data-grid/src/table/README.md

   pageSelectFunc(newPage) {
     // sortFunc will return direction and dataKey on every sort action
-    // This information can be used to carryout a sorting logic on your data and rerender the table const { CurrentPage } = this.state;
+    // This information can be used to carryout a sorting logic on your data and re-render the table const { CurrentPage } = this.state;
     if (typeof newPage === 'number') {
       this.setState({ CurrentPage: newPage });